PolarNick239/HackathonDroneSwarm/docs/data.markdown

  - simulation_step: time of each step (in seconds)
  - drone_speed: m/s (30 km/h ~= 8.3 m/s)
  - drone_life: seconds (30 minutes ~= 1800 seconds)
+ - charge_time: seconds (5 minutes ~= 300 seconds, we use a lot of pre-charged batteries)

 ## drones.json